 critical flags exported unresolved

 Not because the attorneys were careless.
-Because the tools they had were built for workflow management, not error prevention.
-Clio tracks your cases.
-INSZoom stores your forms.
-Nothing checks whether the wage on the LCA matches the prevailing rate before the I-129 goes out the door.
+Because the tools they had were built for case tracking, not error prevention.

 No migration.
 No rebuild.
 No new workflow.